NCAR/wrf-python/doc/source/contrib.rst

 4. Place your test in the test/contrib directory.

 5. For new contributions, images may be sufficient to show that your code is working.
-Discuss with the developers in you GitHub issue.
+Please discuss with the developers in you GitHub issue.

 6. For bug related issues, try to create a case that demonstrates the problem, and demonstrates the fix.
 If your problem is a crash, then proving that